Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 <div align="right"><picture><img src="../../../../_rsc/_img/signs/arrows/back-forth_skewed_200px.png" alt="&nbsp;&nwarr; C O M P A R E &searr;"/></picture></div>
 </td><td>

-Building rests on a functional design that facilitates easy, cheap, mass construction.
+Building rests on a functional design that facilitates inornate, cheap, mass construction.
 The most advanced and creative specimens may be endowed with breaking standards and budget to create unique, extraordinary pieces of aesthetics, art, and cultural heritage.

-Extravagant (and still working) IT ideas don't require solid fundamentals; however, mature software design canalizes creativity into a uniform mainstream: standards, patterns, and templates.
+Extravagant (and still working) IT features are available for every developer; however, mature software design canalizes creativity into a uniform mainstream: standards, patterns, and templates.
 <br /><br />
 <picture><img alt="&nbsp;Lotus 1-2-3 on OS/2" src="../../../../_rsc/_img/snap/screen/Lotus123-OSdiv2.jpg" title="&nbsp;Editor of Lotus 1-2-3&#013;&#010;(snapshot from ecsoft2.org)" /></picture><br />
 <i>Lotus 1-2-3 and its predecessors from the previous century still define the UX and functionality of spreadsheets.</i></a>